shoelace-style/shoelace/docs/components/split-panel.md

 ### Initial Position

-To set the initial position of the split in pixels, use the `position` attribute.
-If you need to set the initial value as a percentage, use the `setPositionPercentage()` method instead.
+To set the initial position in pixels, use the `position` attribute.
+If you need to set the initial value as a percentage, use the `setPositionAsPercentage()` method instead.
+If no position is provided, it will default to half of the available space.

 ```html preview
 <sl-split-panel position="200">